Find about Rio de Janeiro's share of prime surfing locations

 The best time of year to go on a surfing expedition is in the winter.
 During this time of year the winds are at their strongest and the waves are at their wildest.
 Prainha in the Barra region is considered to have the best surfing conditions.
 However, when the wind blows out of the southwest surf is up at all beaches from Leblon to Ipanema.

-In the Copacabana area, look to Adventure Sports and Aventuras Rio for instructions.
-Adventure Sports offers half-day surfing tours.
+In the Copacabana area, look for instructions in the beach.
+Some companies offers half-day surfing tours.
 An expert surfing instructor will pick you up at your hotel and transport you to the beach.
 For the novice you will learn the basics of surfing.
 More advanced students will work on technique.
 Go Learn to Surf teaches surfing at all levels.
 Located on Barra beach instruction runs for 1 hour at a time over three days.
 You will be provided with a surfboard to suit your experience level as well as expert instruction.
 There are varying prices for instructions and surfboard rentals.

 A Surfing Vacation